 BASE is a service and social organization whose main objective is to create unity within the community.
 BASE members participate in numerous service activities in the school and in the larger community.
 Each February, BASE sponsors the annual BASE Convention, an open forum where delegations from five metro area high schools come together to discuss different topics affecting the African-American community.
-Access BASE page.
+BASE meets every other Tuesday after school.

 The Broadcasting Club is a platform for students to produce a live broadcast of the daily announcements.
 Students produce the broadcast and work as anchors and reporters.
 The club is open to grades 7-12.